tjr214/tree-of-life/README.md

 - `color_utils.py`: Contains color-related functionality including schemes, effects, and parsing
 - `color_scales.yaml`: Defines the color schemes and special effects for Sephiroth and Paths
 - `demonstration.py`: Example script demonstrating the library's capabilities
+- `treegen.py`: Interactive CLI tool for configuring and generating Tree of Life visualizations

 This modular architecture makes the code more maintainable and allows for easier extension.